HIT226/Assessment-Code-Style-Guide/readme.md

 Markup tied to frameworks, libraries, or JS plugins will not be penalised for differing from these standards.
 For example CSS Start Grid does not follow the class naming convention covered here.

-## Code Beutifiers
+## Code Beautifiers

 If you're using [Atom](https://atom.io/), try the [atom-beautify](https://atom.io/packages/atom-beautify) package.
-You can change it's settings to run on save and it will automate *most* of the css guidelines in this document.
+You can change it's settings to run on save and it will automate _most_ of the css guidelines in this document.

 ### Settings to change